MaksymDel/skip_phrase_naive/README.md

 # Skip-phrase - unsupervised phrase embeddings
-A PyTroch implementation of the word2vec model with ability to embed phrases in compositional way.
+A pytorch anllennlp implementation of the word2vec model with ability to embed phrases in compositional way.

 That is, original word2vec package embeds only small portion of ngrams in atomic way (e.g. `right_away`) while this package allows to get an embedding for any ngram in compositional way (e.g. `right` + `away`).